Your cookie preferences

 Another cheap, simple phone that’s ideal for keeping in touch with your child is the Alcatel 1066G.

 Easy to use and small enough to fit in little pockets and backpacks, the Alcatel 1066G’s bright 1.8-inch display and 12-key keyboard are simple for tiny fingers to navigate.
 This handset does include a camera, so could be a good choice if you’re happy for your child to take fun pictures to show you.
-There are also useful features including an FM radio, alarm clock, and a torch.
+There’s also useful features including an FM radio, alarm clock, and a torch.

 Compare more mobile phones with our Handset League Table